Details

 Frog calls were recorded in Californian vernal pools, Midwest ponds, and a Costa Rican cloud forest undergoing climate change-exacerbated amphibian decline.
 Beached icebergs were recorded in eastern Greenland, melting and releasing bubble-pops of ancient atmospheres.
 Bugling tule elks—which sound like A string harmonics— guided the creation of compositions with viola harmonics.

-Silk moths, frogs, Golden-Headed Lion tamarins and sea caves enter into conversation with live instrumentation.
-By bringing the sounds of sea caves local to Los Angeles into conversation with sounds from farther afield, the opera aims to cultivate relational thinking about geological time, ecological systems and socioenvironmental phenomena on local and global scales.
+Silk moths, penguins, frogs, tortoises, Golden-Headed Lion tamarins and sea caves enter into conversation with live instrumentation.
+By bringing the sounds of sea caves local to Los Angeles into conversation with interspecies collaborations and sounds from farther afield, the opera aims to cultivate relational thinking about geological time, ecological systems and socioenvironmental phenomena on local and global scales.

 Life Cycle of a Fever Dream experiments with expanding our senses of perception to consider different understandings of time, sounding and sensing.
 When we hear the glassy bells of sea star tube feet, we are hearing those feet walking, tasting and smelling all at once.
 Recordings of echolocating bats open our ears to means of sensing via pulse and echo.
+Lending an ear to beetles lends attention to sensing the world through vibrations.
 Buzzing cicadas—echoes of the Jurassic period--reveal a world of sounding reliant on tympanal vibration and abdominal resonance.
 They also reveal a world of present-day insect population collapse.

 Recordings of stridulating crabs speak to a time before the breakup of Pangea, when crabs started evolving the ridges that made possible their soniferous capabilities.
-The opera interweaves sounds of living fossils like hagfish—benthic scavengers who clean whale falls—and sturgeon—dinosaur-era fish capable of electroreception and survivors of multiple mass extinctions—to bring us into relation with long time.
+The opera interweaves sounds of living fossils like hagfish—benthic scavengers who clean whale falls and other carcasses—and sturgeon—dinosaur-era fish capable of electroreception and survivors of multiple mass extinctions—to bring us into relation with long time.

 The sounds of Pleistocene echoes like Przewalksi’s horses and Bristlecone pine trees—organisms that lived on this planet in the time of wooly mammoths and dire wolves—bring our attention to the soundscapes of previous geologic epochs.